December 29, 2025 (5mo ago)

 Try Tippr live →

-Not because I'm some coding genius.
-Because I let Claude interrogate me for 20 minutes about penny reconciliation, paste chaos, and what happens when someone tries to calculate a tip on a $470,000 wedding bill.
+I'm no coding genius.
+What got me there was letting Claude interrogate me for 20 minutes about penny reconciliation, paste chaos, and what happens when someone tries to calculate a tip on a $470,000 wedding bill.

-This is what happens when you stop rushing to code and start answering uncomfortable questions about your "simple" idea.
+This is what you get when you stop rushing to code and start answering uncomfortable questions about your supposedly simple idea.

-The Setup: A Blank Terminal and Two Magic Words
+The Setup: A Blank Terminal and Two Keystrokes

 I created a directory called tip-calculator, opened my terminal, typed claude code, and then typed two characters: /o